 - Refunds for extended care are at 7 days notice.

 How do you use my email address?

-- TNC will send all camp communication by email, including registration confirmation and parent information.
+- TNC will send all camp communication by email, including registration confirmation, field trip details, and parent information.

 What are your camper healthcare and medication policies?

 - All Tenafly Nature Center camp personnel are properly certified in First Aid and CPR.

 - Tenafly Nature Center does not stock any medication.

 - It is the policy of Tenafly Nature Center and its personnel not to physically administer any medication to participants.
 Properly labeled medications may be stored at TNC in the designated refrigerator in the First Aid area.
 Tenafly Nature Center camp personnel will retrieve medications, aid your child in receiving necessary medications, and document medication usage in a log book; your child must have the ability to self-administer all medications when necessary.

 Failure to submit all CAMPDOCS forms to TNC 7 days before the first day of camp will result in forfeiture of your registration fee.